general guidelines TO help you determine Your ERP IMPLEMENTATION COST expectATIONS

 Generally, the infrastructure cost can run between 10% and 20% of the total cost of ERP implementation.

-SaasS/Cloud solutions can typically run on any workstation or Internet enabled device and servers are not required to support the software.
-One thing to ask is if their mobility includes offline database entry.
+SaaS/Cloud solutions can typically run on any workstation or Internet-enabled device and servers are not required to support the software.
+One thing to ask your ERP vendor is if their mobility includes offline database entry.
 Many ERP solutions have mobile apps and some will and some won't work offline.